 How does it work in LINQ?

 as... and add the operation syntax to create the new column.
 These are the valid formats for the Period operation:

-You can copy the following LINQ script and try the above example on the
+You can copy the following LINQ scripts and try the previous examples on the